DatAlbertW/MSDWeekly/exercise.03/README.md

 This repository contains the source code for the "GC Content Calculator," a Streamlit-powered web aplication.
 The App calculates the GC content (guanine-cytosine content) in DNA sequences.

 ## Interactive App
-Perform real-time GC content analysis with the App: [Launch GC-Content Calculator](https://msdweekly-ymuqfp6jk5tuk9vs9inhet.streamlit.app/#or-upload-a-file).
+Perform real-time GC content analysis with the App: [Open GC-Content Calculator](https://msdweekly-iiyjclktunffc8ou42ticm.streamlit.app/).

 ## Usage:
 1. **Manual Input**: Coopy and Paste your DNA sequence in the provided text area.